OpenID Connect (OIDC)

 * **Standards-based:** Works with any OIDC-compliant client; no custom protocol.

-* **Drop-in libraries:** Use established OSS clients with built-in PKCE, token validation, discovery, and refresh logic.
+* **Drop-in libraries:** Use established OSS clients with built-in token validation, discovery, and refresh logic.

-* **Security best practices:** PKCE for public clients, exact `redirect_uri` matching, signed JWTs, and JWKS-based key rotation.
+* **Security best practices:** Exact `redirect_uri` matching, signed JWTs, and JWKS-based key rotation.

 * **Simple configuration:** One `issuer` URL enables automatic discovery of all endpoints and capabilities.